buttafraz22/leetcode-100/ReadME.md

 # Leetcode-100

 This repository is my journey into a personalized version of '100 days of Leetcode' challenge.
-I will attempt to solve 100 problems in this repository and mark my journey into them.
+I will attempt to solve 150 problems study plan in this repository and mark my journey into them.